DPDK/dpdk/doc/guides/eventdevs/opdl.rst

 As stated the order in which packets travel through queues is static in nature.
 They go through the queues in the order the queues are setup at initialisation ``rte_event_queue_setup()``.
-For example if an application sets up 3 queues, Q0, Q1, Q2 and has 3 assoicated ports P0, P1, P2 and P3 then packets must be
+For example if an application sets up 3 queues, Q0, Q1, Q2 and has 3 associated ports P0, P1, P2 and P3 then packets must be

  * Enqueued onto Q0 (typically through P0), then